Table Tennis Glue

 Butterfly Free Chack glue which is completely free from organic solvents.

-It's also very easy to remove the rubber from the blade and to peel off the remaining glue from the sponge when you change your rubbers.
+It's also very easy to remove the rubber from the blade and to peel off the remaining glue from the sponge when you want to change your rubbers.

 Water-based Table Tennis Speed Glue

-Speed glue is more suitable for an advanced player who uses an attacking / offensive style of play, but it requires frequent re-gluing to maximise its' effect.
+Speed glue is only suitable for an advanced player who uses an attacking / offensive style of play, but it requires frequent re-gluing to maximise its' effect.

 Butterfly Speed Optimizer One which meets the new ITTF standards for VOC free products.